Fujifilm X-T20 vs Panasonic LX100

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
 All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

-With 24MP, the X-T20 offers a higher resolution than the LX100 (12.7MP), but the X-T20 has smaller individual pixels (pixel pitch of 3.92μm versus 4.21μm for the LX100).
-However, the X-T20 is a much more recent model (by 2 years and 4 months) than the LX100, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+With 24MP, the X-T20 offers a higher resolution than the LX100 (12.7MP), but the X-T20 nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 3.82μm for the LX100) due to its larger sensor.
+Moreover, the X-T20 is a much more recent model (by 2 years and 4 months) than the LX100, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the X-T20 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The X-T20 has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.